HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="gradient-functions-unprefixed.png",
   caption="The most popular gradient functions as a percent of pages, omitting vendor prefixes.", description="Bar chart showing the most popular gradient functions as a percent of desktop and mobile pages, omitting vendor prefixes.
 Desktop adoption is slightly behind mobile.
-Variations of linear-gradient are used on 72.57% of mobile pages, radial-gradient on 15.13%, repeating-linear-gradient on 2.99%, repeating-radial-gradient on 0.07%, conic-gradient on 0.01%, and repeating-conic-gradient on approximately 0.00% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1676879657&format=interactive", sheets_gid="397884589", sql_file="gradient_functions.sql"
+Variations of `linear-gradient` are used on 72.57% of mobile pages, `radial-gradient` on 15.13%, `repeating-linear-gradient` on 2.99%, `repeating-radial-gradient` on 0.07%, `conic-gradient` on 0.01%, and `repeating-conic-gradient` on approximately 0.00% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1676879657&format=interactive", sheets_gid="397884589", sql_file="gradient_functions.sql"
 ) }}

-Using color stops with different colors in the same position (hard stops) to create stripes and other patterns is a technique [first popularized in 2010](https://lea.verou.me/2010/12/checkered-stripes-other-background-patterns-with-css3-gradients/) (by Lea Verou), which by now has many interesting variations, including [some really cool ones with blend modes](https://bennettfeely.com/gradients/).
+Using color stops with different colors in the same position (hard stops) to create stripes and other patterns is a technique [first popularized by Lea Verou in 2010](https://lea.verou.me/2010/12/checkered-stripes-other-background-patterns-with-css3-gradients/), which by now has many interesting variations, including [some really cool ones with blend modes](https://bennettfeely.com/gradients/).
 While it may seem like a hack, hard stops are found in 50% of pages, indicating a strong developer need for lightweight graphics from within CSS without resorting to image editors or external SVG.

- Interpolation hints (or as Adobe, who popularized the technique, calls them: "midpoints") are found on 22% of pages, despite [near universal browser support since 2015](https://caniuse.com/mdn-css_types_image_gradient_linear-gradient_interpolation_hints).
+ Interpolation hints (or as Adobe, who popularized the technique, calls them: "midpoints") are found on only 22% of pages, despite [near universal browser support since 2015](https://caniuse.com/mdn-css_types_image_gradient_linear-gradient_interpolation_hints).
 Which is a shame, because without them, the color stops are connected by straight-lines in the color space, rather than smooth curves.
 This low usage probably reflects a misunderstanding of what they do, or how to use them; contrast this with CSS transitions and animations, where easing functions (which do much the same thing, i.e. connect the keyframes with curves rather than jerky straight lines) are much more commonly used ([80% of transitions](#transitions-and-animations)).
 "Midpoints" is not a very understandable description, and "interpolation hint" sounds like you are helping the browser to do simple arithmetic.

 Most gradient usage is rather simple, with over 75% of gradients found across the entire dataset only using 2 color stops.
 In fact, fewer than half of pages contain even a single gradient with more than 3 color stops!

 The gradient with the most color stops is [this one](https://dabblet.com/gist/4d1637d78c71ef2d8d37952fc6e90ff5) with 646 stops!
 So pretty!
-This is almost certainly generated, and the resulting CSS code is 8KB, so a 1px tall PNG would likely have done the job as well, with a smaller footprint.
+This is almost certainly generated, and the resulting CSS code is 8KB, so a 1px tall PNG would likely have done the job as well, with a smaller footprint (our image below is 1.3 KB).

 {{ figure_markup(
   image="gradient-most-stops.png",
+  classes="height-16vw-122px",
-  caption="The gradient with the most color stops, 646.", description="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues.", alt="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues.", width=600, height=100
+  caption="The gradient with the most color stops, 646.", description="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues.", alt="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues.", width=600, height=122
 ) }}

 ## Layout

+{# TODO Authors - again can we get an intro sentence or two? #}

 ### Flexbox and Grid adoption

 In the [2019 edition](../2019/css#flexbox), 41% of pages across mobile and desktop were reported as containing [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) properties.
 In 2020, this number has grown to 63% for mobile and 65% for desktop.
 With the number of legacy sites developed before Flexbox was a viable tool still in existence, we can safely say there is wide adoption of this layout method.

 If we look at [Grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), the percentage of sites using Grid layout has grown to 4% for mobile and 5% for desktop.
-Usage has doubled since last year, but still lags behind flex layout.
+Usage has doubled since last year, but still lags far behind flex layout.

 {{ figure_markup(
   image="flexbox-grid-mobile.png",